m1gnus/RSArmageddon/README.md

 $ yaourt -S rsarmageddon
 ```

-Packages are provided for Ubuntu/Debian and Windows in the [releases][5]
+Packages will be provided for Ubuntu/Debian and Windows in the
-section of the GitHub page.
+[releases][5] section of the GitHub page.

 A python package is available on [PyPI][2] for installation through pip
 on unsupported systems (but Sage has to be installed manually, see